dharmeshgurnani/AlphaNoise/README.md

 # AlphaNoise
-AlphaNoise is open solurce white noise progressive web app build on top of React.js and Chakra UI
+AlphaNoise is open source white noise progressive web app build on top of React.js and Charkha UI